Sign-in to Account

 Slugs after rain are quite common as they emerge from their hiding spots—like underneath soil debris or fallen leaves—drawn out by the newly wet conditions to feast on the abundant dead or decaying plant material.
 Similarly, snails also venture out post-rainfall.
 Typically, they return to their regular habitats or seek new sources of food, encouraged by the moist soil.

 Bring in a ProfessionalIf it seems like they just won’t go away, professional slug or snail removal will typically be needed.
-Aptive Environmental is a great pest control option with offices around the United States.
+Aptive Pest Control is a great pest control option with offices around the United States.
 Plus, we focus on preventing future infestations as well – we are so confident in our services that we will come back at no additional cost if the pest we target comes back.

 Curated articles for you, from our pest experts.